 Or you get tired of working long hours with few results and low pay, or you succumb to any of the other reasons that might put you off being a scientist.

-One option is to hang up your lab coat and move into something else… and there are a lot of great options for people with a science background and post-graduate degrees that lead to rewarding and lucrative careers.
+You may well decide to hang up your lab coat and move into something else… and there are a lot of great options for people with a science background and postgraduate degrees that lead to rewarding and lucrative careers.

-Here is a list of career paths you might consider if you ever decide its time to leave the lab.
-This is by no means an exhaustive list, but might give you a few ideas:
+In order to help you decide on an alternative career choice, we’ve compiled a list of 15 alternative careers for scientists that might be worth considering if you ever decide it’s time to leave the lab.
+This is by no means an exhaustive list, but it might give you a few ideas.

 4. Field Application Scientist (FAS)

-The FAS travels frequently because they are assigned large territories and will need to stay at an account sometimes up to a week.
-Part of their role is to build solid friendships with the labs they support while helping their company win (or keep) a new account.
+The FAS travels frequently because they are assigned large territories and will sometimes need to stay at an account for up to a week.
+Part of their role is to build solid friendships with the labs they support while helping their company win (or keep) new accounts.